How to Play the Waiting Game with Kids

 Is it a skunk?

 How to play the Waiting Game.
-Is a skunk a Animal Vegetable or Mineral?
+Is a skunk an “Animal, Vegetable, or Mineral?”

-Most Waiting rooms do not have skunks there, but, at the time I just happened to have skunk tails for sale in my now retired eCommerce store, so I picked Skunk as an example.
+Most Waiting rooms do not have skunks there, but I had skunk tails in my oversized purse.

 Discover this blogger…

-Who wants help putting together Waiting Room Activity Bags?
+Who wants to help put together Waiting Room Activity Bags?

 Sneak peak at ideas for Waiting Room Activity Bags Contents….